What is Hedging and What is Its Role?

 (4) Avoidance.
 Hedge contracts face greater price risk than spot contracts, and can be avoided by reducing pounds or moving positions.
 When prices fall, buying futures to hedge can appropriately reduce positions or adjust forward contracts towards the near future; When prices rise, selling period hedging can be performed similarly.

-The role of hedging
+The Role of Hedging

 The key to the correctness of enterprise production and operation decisions lies in whether they can correctly grasp the market supply and demand status, especially whether they can correctly grasp the next trend of market changes.
 The establishment of the futures market not only enables enterprises to obtain the supply and demand information of the future market through the futures market, improves the scientific rationality of the enterprise's production and operation decisions, and truly determines production based on demand, but also provides a place for enterprises to avoid market price risks through hedging, which plays an important role in improving the economic benefits of enterprises.